jacobdj117/evolution_simulator/README.md

 1. Add the second variable trait to the creatures.
 A higher vision distance increases the daily energy cost.

 1. Add reproduction and evolution - add an energy cost to reproduce, and split the creature while randomly adjusting the movement speed and vision distance traits.

+1. Allow a creature to continue moving after it has eaten if it has not used all of its speed